Multiscale-Genomics/mg-process-fastq/docs/settingUpTravis.rst

    - "python" in "language".
 With version/s specified in "python: "
    - All packages required for running the pipelines in "addons: apt: packages: ".
 (For more information on the packages please see Full Installation from : http://multiscale-genomics.readthedocs.io/projects/mg-process-fastq/en/latest/full_installation.html#setup-the-system-environment )
    - Docker in "services" to tell Travis it needs to have docker installed.
-   - All tools to be installed within "install:" section (For more information on the packages please see Full Installation from : link )
+   - All tools to be installed within "install:" section (For more information on the packages please see Full Installation from : http://multiscale-genomics.readthedocs.io/projects/mg-process-fastq/en/latest/full_installation.html#setup-the-system-environment )
    .. note:: libtbb did not seem to be installing correctly when put in "apt: packages: ".
 It has therefore been done with sudo in "install:"

    - Setup all symlinks in "before_script: "